Rick-Houser/jeh/_posts/2025-03-26-persistence.md

 tags: [sqlite, loki, promtail, grafana, flask, ec2, docker-compose, monitoring]
 ---

-# Deepening Observability: Persistence, Logs, and Dashboards in Part 4

 Let’s continue our SRE journey.
 In part 3, we added alerting with Alertmanager and deployed our Flask app to AWS EC2, tagging it as `v3.0`.
 Now, in part 4, we’re enhancing observability with persistent storage, log aggregation, and richer dashboards.
 These steps make our app more realistic and insightful—core traits of a reliable system.
 Here’s how I tackled it in four steps, with lessons for your own projects.

 ## Step 1: Add Persistence with SQLite